Symmetry and Invariant Bases in Finite Element Exterior Calculus: Recursive Basis Construction

 \section{Recursive Basis Construction}

-In this section we describe a general method of recursively constructing geometrically decomposed bases for higher-order finite element spaces over simplices in finite element exterior calculus.
-The recursion starts with bases for the constant $k$-forms over simplices.
-If $\bbK$-invariant bases are given in the base cases, then the higher-order bases will be $\bbK$-invariant as well. \\
+This final section describes the recursive construction of geometrically decomposed bases for simplicial higher-degree finite element spaces in finite element exterior calculus.
+We combine the results of the previous sections. \\